The-Ossuary/bookish-waffle/README.md

 ## Project Overview

-The Ossuary is a fully on-chain Web3 game fusing art, mythology, and blockchain.
-Players perform smart contract-powered rituals using $OSIEN tokens and Chainlink VRF randomness to summon unique Relic NFTs, unlock hidden lore, and support real artists.
+The Ossuary is a fully on-chain, Ethereum-based game where:

-- **Web3 Ritual Gameplay:** Every action is on-chain and changes the game world.
+- **Every action is a ritual:** Gameplay is driven by smart contracts creating, mutating, or destroying NFTs.
-- **Mutable NFTs:** Items and lore fragments can be created, mutated, and destroyed.
+- **NFTs are dynamic:** Items and lore fragments evolve with player interactions.
-- **Community-Driven Lore:** Player choices expand the crypt-city’s story.
+- **Lore is community-driven:** Players’ choices expand and reshape the crypt-city’s story.
-- **True Ownership:** All assets exist as NFTs and metadata on-chain and IPFS.
+- **Ownership is true and permanent:** All assets are NFTs stored on-chain and in IPFS.
-- **Artist Economy:** The $OSIEN token rewards artists and active players.
+- **Artists and players are rewarded:** The $OSIEN token powers a creative economy.

 ---